Funding

 Canada-Alberta Job Grant

 A training program where an employer applies on behalf of their present or future employees for eligible training costs.
+Training must be:

 • total 21 instructional hours or longer per trainee per application